k78ma/quartz/content/2B/MTE 220/Pulse Width Modulation.md

 title: Pulse Width Modulation
 tags:
   - mte220
+  - mte325
 date: 2023-10-03
 aliases:
   - PWM
 ---
 PWM is a technique used to control the power or intensity of a signal.
-It allows us to easily convert a digital signal to create an analog voltage
+It allows us to easily convert a digital signal to create an analog voltage, so that we can control [[Analog Interfaces|analog outputs]] using digital pins without using a [[Digital to Analog Converter|DAC]].
+Microcontrollers typically have built-in support for PWM outputs but not necessarily DACs, since this is cheaper in terms of hardware and has noise immunity.

+The average value of the signal over time is $V_{+} \times \text{Duty Cycle}$.
+This is also the zero-frequency components of its frequency spectrum, so a [[Low-pass Filter]] (LPF) can extract this DC offset voltage.

 In simple terms, PWM rapidly turns a signal ON and OFF at high frequency.
 The average power or voltage can be controlled by adjusting the ratio of the ON time (pulse width) to the total period.
 - Applications: motor speed control, power regulation, audio amplification, dimming LEDs.